SamuelD-Data/deep_sea_corals_project/README.md

 Gen_Qual_Method: Holds binned values of IdentificationQualifier (video, image, other)

+Depth_Bin: Holds binned values of DepthInMeters.
+Values are binned by quartiles.

 # How to Reproduce
 Download data into your working directory.
 (Link below)